Slack is the tool we use to solve problems together

 As the speedboat’s captain, Bettiol had to deal with a crew working in different locations.
 Even at that stage, it was vital to communicate quickly and discuss challenges in a straightforward manner in order to deliver early results.
 Slack was the tool of choice for his colleagues and it continues to be today.

-‘My developers didn’t realise at first that some of our customers might not be familiar with the use of technologies such as APIs.’
+“My developers didn’t realize at first that some of our customers might not be familiar with the use of technologies such as APIs.”

 Mediate, make compromises, collaborate

 If subsidiaries and parent companies have different methods of working and communicating, it’s not a good idea to change things by turning everything upside down.
-‘My developers didn’t realise at first that some of our customers might not be familiar with the use of technologies such as APIs,’ says Bettiol, outlining the different worlds in which the two units were operating at the time.
-That’s why, as a compromise, he decided to initially use the technologies that his customers and suppliers were using, to not put anyone under too much stress.
+“My developers didn’t realize at first that some of our customers might not be familiar with the use of technologies such as APIs,” says Bettiol, outlining the different worlds in which the two units were operating at the time.
+That’s why, as a compromise, he decided to initially use the technologies that his customers and suppliers were using to not put anyone under too much stress.
 With METRO Markets’ encouragement and support, that also changed over time.
 Nowadays, for instance, the company uses automated features in its telephone customer service and chatbots in more developed markets.

 Striking the right balance

 Many companies find it challenging to strike a balance between making compromises and listening to others, while also defending their own corner.
 Bettiol advises building relationships based on trust.
-For example, soon after the marketplace went live in 2019, the coronavirus pandemic began – a distinctly inopportune moment for starting something new.
-‘We only got through it because we shared ideas, spoke honestly about our issues, and hence created a foundation of trust,’ says the CTO.
-He also advocates allowing yourself to make mistakes, particularly when employees need to hit the ground running.
+For example, soon after the marketplace went live in 2019, the coronavirus pandemic began—a distinctly inopportune moment for starting something new.
+“We only got through it because we shared ideas, spoke honestly about our issues, and hence created a foundation of trust,” says the CTO.
+HHe also advocates allowing yourself to make mistakes, particularly when employees need to hit the ground running.
 Those who are aware that they can openly admit to making a mistake perform better under pressure.